sarahkpree/Patient_Satisfaction/README.md

 In the initial data preparation phase, we performed the following tasks:
 - Data loading and inspection
 - Identification of null values.
 There are no missing values.
-- Data formatting (alter data type)
+- Data formatting (alter data type where appropriate, ensure uniformity of data in each column, delete duplicate records, etc.)

 ### Exploratory Data Analysis